 A new small firm is constantly looking for ways to sustain itself in the short term so that the founders can move closer to their long-term objectives.
-But for a newer business, getting a loan through traditional means can be difficult.
-This is why taking out merchant cash advances (MCA) is a viable option: it enables a company to obtain cash immediately without having to go through the lengthy application and approval procedure of a traditional small business loan.
+But for a newer business, getting financed through traditional means can be difficult.
+This is why taking out merchant cash advances (MCA) is a viable option: it enables a company to obtain cash immediately without having to go through the lengthy application and approval procedure of a traditional small business financing option.

 Before you go out and acquire an MCA, make sure it’s the correct fit for your business.
 Here’s everything that you need knowing about it.

-A funder provides a merchant cash advance, which differs from a regular bank loan.
-The funder who provides a merchant cash advance will examine your credit card receipts to determine how much you require and how much you can repay.
+A funder provides a merchant cash advance, which differs from a regular banks financial products.
+The funder who provides a merchant cash advance will examine your credit card receipts to determine how much you require and how much you can remit.

-The amount you’ll receive and the amount of interest you’ll have to pay back will be specified in the contract you sign with the MCA funder.
-Interest rates differ a lot from one company to the other.
+The amount you’ll receive and the amount of fees you’ll have to remit back will be specified in the contract you sign with the MCA funder.
+Factor rates differ a lot from one company to the other.

-The state in which your company is based has an impact on how much you’ll have to pay in the end, as certain jurisdictions have interest rate caps.
+The state in which your company is based has an impact on how much you’ll have to remit in the end, as certain jurisdictions have rate caps.

-You can get a loan of up to $200,000 with a merchant cash advance.
+You can get of up to $200,000 financed with a merchant cash advance.
 This sort of funding is designed to be quick, with funds available in as little as 24 hours.
 And you can probably expect the debt to be paid off in a few years.

 This is significant because your options are restricted when you require immediate cash.
-After all, traditional funders aren’t known for paying out quickly.
-When waiting weeks or months for a loan approval is no longer an option, a cash advance becomes much more appealing.
+After all, traditional financial institutions aren’t known for paying out quickly.
+When waiting weeks or months for financial approval is no longer an option, a cash advance becomes much more appealing.

-Taking out merchant cash advances is far easier than getting a traditional loan, which is notorious for reams of paperwork and unnecessary credit pulls.
+Taking out merchant cash advances is far easier than getting traditional bank financing, which is notorious for reams of paperwork and unnecessary credit pulls.

 This is because your qualifications are mostly established by the performance of your business, rather than more subjective factors such as credit scores and financial histories.